vivalchemy/toy-transpiler/README.md

 ### Running Tests

-The included Makefile provides commands to compile and run the example code in various languages:
+The included Makefile provides commands to transpile and run the example code in various languages:

 ```bash
 # Test all supported languages